jack-edelberg/model-vehicles/README.md

 |Germany       |13        |4962                |0.64         |

 #### Slow-moving Products
-If we instead sort the table by low stock_fractions, we find many products where less than 10% of our inventory has been sold (*table b*):
+If we instead sort the table by low `stock_fractions`, we find many products where less than 10% of our inventory has been sold (*table b*):

 ##### Table b: Slow-moving products
 | productName                    | num_stocked | num_ordered |